 The Divine Pattern of Western Civilization & Global Advancement

 People tend to find meaning and patterns in the strangest things.
 Apophenia, which is the human tendency to perceive meaningful patterns within random data, is something I’m all too aware of.
 But as I’ve studied religious history over the last decade or so I have been amazed by the striking patterns and types that I myself (and thousands of others) have seen between the biblical narrative of Israel’s history and the Gentile Christian Dispensation.
-In my opinion, self fulfilling prophesy seems a far stretch to account for all the correspondences.
+In my opinion, self fulfilling prophesy seems a far stretch to account for all the correlations.
 To begin with, as shown in the above diagram, both dispensations were started by a “King of Righteousness” known as a “Son of God” (Melchizedek vs. Christ).
 Both involved an early period of 12 closely related tribalistic factions.
 Both tribal groups were brought into special position and growth within a major southern global empire, only to later be enslaved by the arrangement (Joseph of Egypt vs Constantine of Rome).
 Both were freed from that arrangement about the same time that a spirit of legal codification swept the region.
 (The Mosaic code, with Hammurabi’s code and others matching with Justinian’s code, Sharia law and the host of legal codes which swept through the Germanic nations almost exactly 2000 years later.)